Philosophy

 Our Philosophy MSc offers you the opportunity to work closely with our staff in courses based upon their own expertise and current research.
 It will introduce you to the cutting edge of recent developments in analytic philosophy, from the practical and applied, to the most theoretical end of the subject.

-You will receive an extraordinary amount of staff time and attention on our Philosophy MSc programme.
-Our courses reflect developments at the forefront of the discipline, drawing upon our staff’s extensive and internationally recognised expertise in philosophy of perception, epistemology, philosophy of emotion, moral philosophy and more.
-Please see Staff research expertise for more information.
+This programme reflects developments at the forefront of the discipline, drawing upon our staff’s extensive and internationally recognised expertise in philosophy of perception, epistemology, philosophy of emotion, moral philosophy and more.

-- Philosophy at Glasgow University has an illustrious history of original thinkers going against the grain of orthodoxy.
+Philosophy at the University of Glasgow has an illustrious history of original thinkers going against the grain of orthodoxy.
 Its past professors include such giants of empiricism as Adam Smith and Thomas Reid.

 Information for international students